wangxj03/wangxj03.github.io/content/posts/2024-11-11-tool-calling/index.md

 ![alt text](function_call.png)

+### Success Example

-When calling it with input text "What are the most commented posts?", the bot manages to convert it to SQL query`SELECT title, comments FROM posts ORDER BY comments DESC LIMIT 10;` and executes it with the `run_sql` function.
+With input query "What are the most commented posts?", the application manages to convert it to SQL query`SELECT title, comments FROM posts ORDER BY comments DESC LIMIT 10;` and returns the result in markdown list

 ![alt text](most_commented.png)

+### Failure Example

-While it works for the simple query, the application may fail for more complex queries.
-For example, when calling it with input text "What are the most commented posts each month?", the bot may fail due to faulty SQL query generation.
-We show a few faulty SQL queries below:
+While it works for simple aggregation query, the application starts to struggle for more complex queries like "What are the most commented posts each month?" which requires a sub-query or more advanced SQL features.
+Below are a few examples of incorrect SQL queries:

 - Incorrect HAVING clause in the SQL query: